-During an exit interview, Staff will offer Owners/Agents the opportunity to locate missing document(s).
-The Owner/Agent must provide the completed document(s) to Staff within 72 hours.
+During an exit interview, RIHousing asset management staff will offer Owners/Agents the opportunity to locate missing document(s).
+The Owner/Agent must provide the completed document(s) to RIHousing asset management staff within 24 hours.

 Once the monitoring review is complete all findings and concerns will be documented and detailed in a monitoring letter which will be issued within 30 business days of the site visit.
 The Owner/Agent then has 30 days to respond to the notice and provide a plan of action to correct the findings.
 Another site visit may be conducted to confirm that the issues have been addressed and the Owner/Agent is operating in compliance with HUD guidelines.